root-project/web/manual/python/index.md

 - `BindObject`: Equivalent to [cppyy's `bind_object`](https://cppyy.readthedocs.io/en/latest/lowlevel.html#c-c-casts){:target="_blank"}.

-- `MakeNullPointer(class_proxy)`: Equivalent to `BindObject(0, class_proxy)`, it returns a Proxy object of the class represented by `class_proxy` that is bound to a C++ null pointer.
-For example, `MakeNullPointer(TTree)` returns a `TTree` proxy object which internally points to null.
+- `MakeNullPointer(class_proxy)`: Equivalent to `BindObject(0, class_proxy)`, it returns a proxy object of the class represented by `class_proxy` that is bound to a C++ null pointer.<br/>For example, `MakeNullPointer(TTree)` returns a `TTree` proxy object that internally points to null.
 This function is kept for backwards compatibility with old PyROOT versions.

 - `SetOwnership(obj, python_owns)`: A Python proxy can either own or not own its internal C++ object.
-If a Python proxy owns its C++ object and the proxy is being destroyed, the C++ object will be deleted too.
-This ownership can be modified for a given Python proxy with `SetOwnership`.
-For example, when calling `SetOwnership(obj, False)`, the user makes sure that the C++ object proxied by `obj` will not be deleted by PyROOT when `obj` is garbage collected; this is useful for example, if the user knows the deletion will happen in C++ and wants to prevent a double delete.
-This functionality should be used with care not to produce memory leaks.
+If a Python proxy owns its C++ object and the proxy is being destroyed, the C++ object is deleted too.
+This ownership can be modified for a given Python proxy with `SetOwnership`.<br>For example, by calling `SetOwnership(obj, False)`, you make sure that the C++ object proxied by `obj` is not deleted by PyROOT when `obj` is garbage collected.
+This is useful for example, if you know that the deletion will happen in C++ and you want to prevent a double delete.<br/>Use this functionality with care not to produce any memory leaks.

 ## Loading user libraries and Just-In-Time compilation (JITting)

 With PyROOT you can use *any C++ library* from Python, not only the ROOT libraries.
 This is possible because of the automatic and dynamic bindings between Python and C++ that PyROOT provides.
 Without any prior generation of wrappers, at execution time, PyROOT can load C++ code and call into it.

-This allows for writing high-performance C++, compiling it, and using it from Python.
+This enables you to write high-performance C++, compile it and use it from Python.
 The following options are available, ordered by complexity and performance:

-1. [Just-in-time compilation of small strings](#JITString): Small functions and classes to be used from Python.
+-  [Just-in-time compilation of small strings](#JITString): Small functions and classes to be used from Python.
 Especially useful for testing and debugging.
-1. [Just-in-time compilation of entire files](#JITHeader): Small or medium-size C++ code in single files.
+-  [Just-in-time compilation of entire files](#JITHeader): Small or medium-size C++ code in single files.
-1. [Loading C++ libraries, JITting headers](#JITLoadLib): Larger C++ code in libraries.
+-  [Loading C++ libraries, JITting headers](#JITLoadLib): Larger C++ code in libraries.
 Allows for optimizing code for high performance.
 Headers compiled just in time.
-1. [Loading C++ libraries with dictionaries](#JITLoadDict): Load large and very large, high-performance C++ projects, no just-in-time compilation.
+-  [Loading C++ libraries with dictionaries](#JITLoadDict): Load large and very large, high-performance C++ projects, no just-in-time compilation.

 <a name="JITString"></a>
-### 1. Just-in-time compilation of small strings
+### Just-in-time compilation of small strings

 ROOT has a [C++ interpreter]({{ '/manual/first_steps_with_root/#using-the-interactive-c-interpreter-cling' | relative_url }}), which can process C++ code.
-Sometimes, if such code is short (for example, the definition of a small function or class) or for rapid exploration or debugging.
+Sometimes such a code is short, e.g. for the definition of a small function or a class or for rapid exploration or debugging.
 To do this, place the C++ code in a Python string, which is passed to the interpreter.
-The code will be just-in-time compiled (jitted) and is immediately available for invocation, as shown in the following example.
+The code is just-in-time compiled (jitted) and it is immediately available for invocation, as shown in the following example.
 Here, the constructor of the C++ class `A` and the function `f` are called from Python after defining them via the interpreter.

 _**Example**_